flipperdevices/flipper-questions-and-answers/2022-08/August 26th 2022 side B.md

 > Flipper’s CPU has this capability, however there’s no free GPIO pins to map for this purpose.

 ### Ever thought about a mini version in a smartwatch form factor?
-> Without huge comprimises, this isn’t possible.
+> Without huge compromises, this isn’t possible.

 ### What are the purpose of the new files on internal flash?
-> The internal flash stores mainly settings files, but also your Flipper's reigon-provisioned file (Necessary for Sub-GHz transmission)
+> The internal flash stores mainly settings files, but also your Flipper's region-provisioned file (Necessary for Sub-GHz transmission)

-### Now that reigon file is in internal flash, are you going to prevent external apps to prevent writing to it?
+### Now that region file is in internal flash, are you going to prevent external apps to prevent writing to it?
 > There’s not going to be any documentation on the file format.